ketetefid/StorijOS/README.md

 Storij is an operating system and a collection of tools for easy hosting on HyperSpace and Sia (and more) blockchains.
 The features include:

-  - Easy hosting management through a graphical user interface
+  - Easy hosting management through a graphical user interface with one time password as the login mechanism
   - Either bootstrap the blockchain or download a pre-verified one and quickly deploy hosting
   - Supports both HyperSpace and Sia chains; more are being implemented
   - Requires minimal supervision; auto updates the blockchain software